MikroElektronika/mikrosdk_click_v2/clicks/ezocarrierorp/README.md

 \mainpage Main Page

 ---
-# EZO Carrier ORP click
+# EZO Carrier ORP Click

 > EZO Carrier Click - ORP is a compact add-on board suitable for determining a liquid's oxidation/reduction potential in your application.
 This board features the EZO-ORP™, an ISO 11271 compliant embedded ORP circuit board from Atlas Scientific.